If you’re interested in an ultrawide display, we highly recommend getting a curved model.

 Additionally, the curvature rating tells you the optimal viewing distance.

 So, with a 2000R curved monitor, you’ll only get full benefits of the curvature if you are no more than 2 meters away from the screen.

 Samsung’s Odyssey gaming monitors are the first models to have a 1000R curvature, which is supposed the match the curvature of the human eye for added immersion.

 Curved vs Flat Monitors

-However, the problem with TVs is that in order to take full advantage of a curved screen, you also need to be sitting directly in front of it which is impossible to do if you have a lot of people in the room.
+However, the problem with TVs is that to take full advantage of a curved screen, you also need to be sitting directly in front of it, which is impossible to do if you have a lot of people in the room.